dhbalaji/docusauras-dhbalaji-blog/docs/Toastmasters-club/leadership/meeting-roles.md

 ### Closing

+Good [morning/afternoon/evening] everyone.
 Thank you, [Name], for that engaging session.
 And thank you to all speakers, evaluators, role players, and guests for making this meeting successful.
 We hope you found value and inspiration here.

 If you have come across a book or related article from Toastmasters International, you may share it to fill time.